-DS-10 Birth Affidavit Passport Form
+DS-10 – Birth Affidavit Passport Form

 All U.S. Passport Applications require proof of citizenship such as naturalization paperwork or a birth certificate.

 You may also submit a birth affidavit with other birth records.
 Birth affidavits must be made by a person who has immediate knowledge of your birth to prove you were born in the U.S.

 Birth Affidavit for Passport DS-10

-The DS-10 is one way to prove U.S. citizenship.
+Form DS-10 is one way to prove U.S. citizenship.
 It is considered a secondary form of U.S. citizenship evidence, and it may be submitted to further establish citizenship.

 How the Passport Form DS-10 is Submitted.

 (Refer to the Instructional Checklist for more information on documents and the correct process for the type of passport you require.)

 About Early Public Records